Navitat/project-1-game/README.md

 - when a bullet hits an element that just disappeared, points might go up
 - Bullets dont appear from the exact position of the "pistol" on the player image
-- Some objectives appear on the middle on the screen, where the player can't reach